 Your sales data can be found via the ‘ACCOUNTS’ tab by clicking on your label logo to display that labels account data.
-Statements are issued quarterly, and all clients are notified via email once they have gone live.
+Statements are issued monthly, and all clients are notified via email once they have gone live.

 Account Transactions: Displays an overall summary of your account along with a running ledger showing the transaction history.
 Deductions are listed once an invoice has been received and paid and you’ll also find any deductions for shop services such as press releases, artwork and mastering which have been purchased as a cost to the label account.
 To access a monthly statement with a detailed list of downloads and streams click on to the distribution royalty link for that month.